in

 2. Appoint a Registered Agent.

-Your registered agent must have a physical address in Connecticut and be available during normal business hours.
+This can be a professional service, or you can act as your registered agent if you have a physical address in Connecticut and are available during business hours.

 4. Create an Operating Agreement.